 The certificate program includes the completion of a full grant proposal which is submitted to a real sponsor, so students have a completed project to include in a resume or portfolio.
 The experience gained through the program is applicable in a wide variety of positions and classes in the program allow students to develop skills which are useful in all types of professional writing.

 Uncover new views about the human experience by reading our blog, Letters, Numbers, Minds and Voices, written by College of Humanities and Social Sciences' students, faculty and staff.

-StartleBloom: The GCU Literary Review
+StartleBloom: GCU's Literary Review

 StartleBloom is the GCU literary review, filled with inspiring and innovative creative writing and artwork from GCU students.
 Discover new talent by exploring the latest volume.